dmarcous/spark-glove/README.md

 # spark-glove

-An implementation of GloVe model for learning word representations for big text corpuses distributed with Apache Sparkk
+An implementation of GloVe model for learning word representations for big text corpuses distributed with Apache Spark.

+Based on the original implementation : https://github.com/stanfordnlp/GloVe

 ## Details